 Complete information from the website of the Council for International Exchange of Scholars: http://www.cies.org/us_scholars/us_awards/

-Mid October for candidates without a doctoral degree or limited professional experience.
+Mid October 2015 deadline for candidates without a doctoral degree or limited professional experience.
 Complete information from the website of the Institute of International Education: http://us.fulbrightonline.org/countries/selectedcountry/265.
 Please note that this deadline changes every year.

 Please note that there are many EU agencies outside of Brussels in the other Member States.
 Please consult the following link which provides information on other agencies that might be appropriate host institutions for your research: http://europa.eu/about-eu/institutions-bodies/index_en.htm